Developing Opportunities for a Safe Environment (DOSE)

 The DOSE Batterer’s Intervention Program has been serving the Triangle community with the mission of “Fostering healthy behaviors and relationships through education and support,” since 1990.

-DOSE is a 26-week, psycho-educational group program focused on behavioral education and modification for individuals who have been court-ordered to attend a Batterer’s Intervention Program (BIP).
+DOSE is a 26-week, psycho-educational group program focused on behavioral education and modification for individuals who are court-ordered or those who choose to attend a Batterer’s Intervention Program (BIP).
 Our group approach focuses on concepts of education, motivation, accountability and responsibility to reduce the incidence of abusive behaviors.

-Group facilitators lead sessions using research-based techniques, such as positive reinforcement of adaptive behavior and the reduction of maladaptive behavior through therapy.
+Group facilitators lead sessions using evidence-based techniques and strategies that focus on beliefs, values, and behavior change.
 Over 90% of those that successfully complete the program resume a normal life without additional domestic violence offenses.

 Monday – Thursday

-1. Walk in at Triangle Family Services’ office location at 3937 Western Boulevard to complete an intake assessment (no appointment is necessary).
-This must be done in person.
-Please allow 30-45 minutes for the completion of the intake paperwork.
+1. Complete enrollment paperwork at Triangle Family Services’ office location at 3937 Western Boulevard (no appointment is necessary).

-2. Bring your court order or Department of Social Services order
+Provide a copy of your court order or Department of Social Services order.

-3. Pay the $50 fee that is due at the time of enrollment.
-This is payable by cash, VISA/Mastercard, or check
+Pay the $50 fee that is due at the time of enrollment.
+This is payable by cash or VISA/Mastercard.

 “I plan to remain a non-abusive human being.
 The only way (I) can change anything in life (is by) changing my way of thinking.
 Change the way you think and you can change the way you feel; change the way you feel and you can change the way you act.”